Banana Oatmeal Bites

 Step 1: Start by gathering your ingredients.

-Next, place a trivet into the inner pot of your Instant Pot and then add 1 cup of water to the pot.
+Next, place a trivet into the inner pot of the Instant Pot and then add 1 cup of water to the pot.

 Spray 2 egg bite molds with nonstick cooking spray and then set them aside.

-glass mixing bowl with oats, chocolate chips, mashed bananas and spices
+A glass mixing bowl with oats, chocolate chips, mashed bananas and spices.

-Step 2: In a large mixing bowl, mash banana and then add cinnamon, rolled oats, vanilla extract, and salt.
+Step 2: In a large mixing bowl, mash the bananas and then add the cinnamon, rolled oats, vanilla extract, and salt.

-glass bowl with ingredients mixed together to make banana oatmeal bites
+A glass bowl with ingredients mixed together to make banana oatmeal bites.

-red silicone mold with 7 compartments filled with banana oatmeal bites mixture
+A red silicone mold with 7 compartments filled with banana oatmeal bites mixture.

-Step 4: Fill each of the cups of the egg bite molds with the mashed banana oatmeal mixture and then cover with molds with foil.
+Step 4: Fill each of the cups of the egg bite molds with the mashed banana oatmeal mixture and then cover the molds with foil.

 Place the egg bite molds into the pot, on top of the trivet, making sure to stagger the molds so that the cups aren’t stacked directly on top of each other.

-red silicone mold with 7 compartments filled with cooked banana oatmeal bites
+A red silicone mold with 7 compartments filled with cooked banana oatmeal bites.

 Step 5: Close and lock the lid, then turn the pressure valve to sealing.
 Select pressure cook (high) and set the cook time to 8 minutes.

-When the cook time is complete, quick release the pressure and carefully remove the lid.
-Use oven mitts to carefully grasp the trivet handles and lift out of the pot.
-Remove the foil and set the energy balls aside to cool for 10 minutes.
+When the cook time is complete, quick release the pressure and remove the lid.
+Use oven mitts to carefully grasp the trivet handles and lift it out of the pot.
+Remove the foil and set the silicone mold aside to cool for 10 minutes.

-Step 6: Once the banana oatmeal balls have cooled, place plate upside down on top of each mold and carefully flip the plate and mold to remove the bites from the molds.
+Step 6: Once the banana oat energy bites have cooled, place a plate upside down on top of each mold and carefully flip the plate and mold to remove the bites from the molds.

 If they don’t come out easily, tap or gently squeeze the bottom of each cup to help them release.